wp-insider/simple-membership/simple-membership/readme.txt

 = WIP 3.7.3 =
 - Created a new free addon to offer full page style protection. https://simple-membership-plugin.com/full-page-protection-addon-simple-membership/
+- The mini login shortcode output is now translatable

 = 3.7.2 =
 - Added a new feature that allows you to automatically logout the users when they close the browser.